ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 You're still talking with her, aren't you?
 You aren't going to let her talk you back into it, are you?
 Remember how unhappy she made you?
 Do I even need to list all the problems?

 1. Was controlling and possessive
+2. Was an orphan
+3. Didn't have a good relationship with her father

+Letting go can be tough, but this is for the best, and we both know this.
+There's no future there.

+Remember

 That will be $20 in bitcoin, please.